netreplica/nrx/README.md

 This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

 Although you can always directly customize the templates according to your needs, there is less intrusive way via the platform map file.
+It should be used if you need to tell `nrx` which templates to use for the Device Platform values in your NetBox system.
+Also, you can override node images to be used instead of the names specified in the templates, as well as many other node parameters.
 See [Platform Map](docs/platform_map.md) for details.

 # How to use